Snowflake-Labs/snowpark-python-demos/Advertising-Spend-ROI-Prediction/README.md

 * Creates a Stored Proc for training a ML model and uploads the model to a Snowflake stage
 * Calls the Stored Proc to train the model
 * Creates Scalar and Vectorized User-Defined Functions (UDFs) that use the model for inference on new data points passed in as parameters
-  * NOTE: The Scalar UDF is called from the below Streamlit app for real-time inference on new budget allocations based on user input
+  * Note: The Scalar UDF is called from the below Streamlit app for real-time inference on new budget allocations based on user input
 * Creates a Snowflake Task to automate (re)training of the model

 ### **Step 6** -- Run Streamlit app